Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 5th argument: An item ingredient, defines the double ingots of the metal, may be null to indicate the metal does not have any double ingots
 - 6th argument: An item ingredient, defines the sheets of the metal, may be null to indicate the metal does not have any sheets
 - 7th argument: A number, the tier of the metal
-- *Optional 8th argument*: A string, the name of the metal
+- *Optional 8th argument*: A `ResourceLocation`, the name of the metal

 {: .notice }
 > If no name is provided, one will be automatically generated from the fluid